 What is the Certified Professional Midwife Credential?

-The Certified Professional Midwife (CPM) credential was developed in the late 1980s and was first issued in 1994 by the North American Registry of Midwives (NARM) to midwives with specialized training and expertise in providing safe, skilled maternity care in out-of-hospital settings.
+The Certified Professional Midwife (CPM) credential was developed in the late 1980s and was first issued in 1994 by the North American Registry of Midwives (NARM) to midwives with specialized training and expertise in providing safe, skilled maternity care in community birth settings.

 Where are CPMs legally authorized to practice?
 Where aren’t they?

 Where are families fighting Big Medicine for legal access to CPMs?